gammapy/gammapy/docs/maps/regionmap.rst

 .. currentmodule:: gammapy.maps

 This page provides examples and documentation specific to the Region classes.
-These objecs are used to bundle the energy distribution (or any other non-spatial axis) of quantities (counts, exposure,...) inside of a given region in the sky while retaining the information of the chosen spatial region.
+These objects are used to bundle the energy distribution - or any other non-spatial axis - of quantities (counts, exposure, ...) inside of a given region in the sky while retaining the information of the chosen spatial region.
 In particular, they are suited for so-called 1D analysis (see https://docs.gammapy.org/dev/references.html#glossary).